shekar-ym/AWS-DVA-C01-Course/README.md

    7. Container Definition - Docker image,Image tag,Port mapping (between Host port and Container tag)

    ECS Service
-   1. Creaetd at container leve.
-Defines how many tasks should run and how
+   1. Creaetd at container level.
+Defines how many tasks should run and how in a cluster.
    2. Ensures desired number of tasks are running across fleet of EC2 instances.
    3. Can be linked to ELB/NLB/ALB.